 They were functional but not very pretty.
+Plus, when I had to wash the containers, the printing would wash off the label and I would have to make a new one.
 Now, I have beautiful coordinating labels that match my kitchen decor.

 I love that vinyl comes in so many colors and finishes.
 You can create custom labels for anything in your house that perfectly match your decor.
 And that makes my organizing loving heart so happy!

 Kitchen Vinyl SVG File